Bonis98/OAuth2-server/README.md

 <a id='url-token'></a>
 ### Token

-The request for an authorization code can be made using a POST on the url `/oauth/token`.
+The request for an access token can be made using a POST on the url `/oauth/token`.
 It requires the following information:

 - client_id // Unique string of client
-- client_secret (if applicable) // client secret key
+- client_secret // client secret key
 - grant_type // authorization_code in this example

 The request should additionally have the following header: